Developer Guide

 API : Logic.java

-Here’s a (partial) class diagram of the Logic
+Here’s a (partial) class diagram of the Logic component:

-The sequence diagram below illustrates the interactions within the Logic
+The sequence diagram below illustrates the interactions within the Logic component, taking execute("delete S1234567A") API call as an example.

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+DeleteCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.

-How the Logic
+How the Logic component works:

 - When

-) and uses it to parse the command. - This results in a
+Logicis called upon to execute a command, it is passed to anAddressBookParserobject which in turn creates a parser that matches the command (e.g.,DeleteCommandParser) and uses it to parse the command. - This results in a

-object (more precisely, an object of one of its subclasses e.g.,DeleteCommand
+Commandobject (more precisely, an object of one of its subclasses e.g.,DeleteCommand) which is executed by theLogicManager. - The command can communicate with the

-when it is executed (e.g. to delete a person).
+Modelwhen it is executed (e.g. to delete a person).

-Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and theModel
+Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and theModel) to achieve. - The result of the command execution is encapsulated as a

-object which is returned back fromLogic
+CommandResultobject which is returned back fromLogic.

-(omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in Logic (omitted from the class diagram above) that are used for parsing a user command:

 How the parsing works: